 Coffee Toffee Ice Cream

-BEST Homemade Ice Cream
+Toffee Ice Cream

 Do you ever go to bed dreaming about ice cream?
 I do.
 Ever since I started this ice cream series, I’m constantly dreaming up new flavors.
 My freezer is actually packed with flavors from testing all of these ideas.
-Somebody come get some – and quick!

 This idea came from my sister, Shari, who answered one of my surveys about what ice cream flavor I should make next.
 She mentioned coffee, so I remembered that Ben and Jerry’s has a Coffee Toffee Bar Crunch Ice Cream that I was salivating over.
 Boom, the rest is history.
 After several test rounds and struggling to get a good strong coffee flavor (espresso is the answer!), this recipe was born!

-Thanks Shari!
+Thanks, Shari!
 Now send me some more ideas! 😀

 Ingredients needed:

 • Dairy – An even amount of heavy cream and whole milk is needed.
 To make this even richer, go ahead and use a greater proportion of heavy cream!
+(NOTE: Do not use skim milk EVER.)

 • Eggs – I used four egg yolks for this recipe.